j-cb/NINCO/readme.md

 For other datasets, use `--dataset NINCO_popular_datasets_subsamples`, `--dataset NINCO_OOD_unit_tests`, or `--dataset file_list.csv` where `file_list.csv` has a header row, one column containing the image locations and an optional second column with labels, e.g. as in `data/NINCO_OOD_classes.csv`.

-Specifying `--method all` evaluates all methods, but takes considerable time since it requires a forward pass over the whole ImageNet train set.
+Specifying `--method all` evaluates all methods, but takes considerable time since on a model's first run it requires a forward pass over the whole ImageNet-1K train set.

 Example methods for examining results of such evaluations are shown in `analyze_evaluations.ipynb`.